But before you panic, take a deep breath. Call your doctor and ask if you should take acetaminophen (Tylenol) to lower the fever.

 But if the cause is bacterial, an antibiotic is often needed.

-Pregnant women should not take aspirin (Bayer) or ibuprofen (Advil, Motrin).
-Learn more about pain medication during pregnancy.
+Pregnant women should not take aspirin or ibuprofen.

 The most important thing is to see your doctor for proper treatment.